The Employment Law Review: Portugal

 - shorter length of service in the current post; and

-- shorter length of service for the company.
+- shorter length of service with the company.

 Again, in both cases, the employee is entitled to a notice period of between 15 and 75 days, depending on his or her seniority.

 Employees dismissed within redundancy proceedings are entitled to statutory compensation.
 Portuguese regulations on compensation were extensively amended because of the agreements reached between the Portuguese government and the European Commission, the International Monetary Fund and the European Central Bank for its financial bailout.
-Under the new regulations, compensation for dismissal varies between 12 and 30 days of salary depending on the employee's start date and the length of service.
+Under the new regulations, compensation for dismissal varies between 12 and 30 days of salary depending on the employee's start date and seniority.

 The parties also have the option of executing a termination agreement at any time, which eliminates the need to justify the dismissal.
 Only if the agreement is an alternative to redundancy is it necessary to notify the social security system of the reasons for termination for the purposes of unemployment benefit.
 Regarding the formal requirements, the agreement must be in writing, two copies must be made and signed by both parties.
 It must also include the date on which it is signed and the date the agreement will go into effect.
 The agreement can be revoked by the same terms mentioned above.